joe-willmott/maths-test/README.md

 To run this project on your local machine, clone the repo to your machine and create a python virtual environment.

 The only library required to run this app locally is flask, currently pinned at version 3.1.1.
-To install this dependency, create a virtual environment from the requirements.txt file, or run the following cammand in the terminal:
+To install this dependency, create a virtual environment from the requirements.txt file, or run the following command in the terminal:
 ```powershell
 pip install flask==3.1.1
 ```